-This resource pack has been designed to complement all of the support already available across the University as we prepare for a gradual return to campus, from departments such as Occupational Health, IS, Estates and Kent Sport, and with contributions from the Directors of Division, colleagues within HR and our Staff and Trades Union Representatives.
+This resource pack has been designed to complement all of the support already available across the University as we continue to work through these uncertain times.
+We thank our contributors including departments such as Occupational Health, IS, Estates and Kent Sport.